 “This is why the enemy has fought her so hard.
 He tries to steal everything that the Bride has to offer.
 He sought to mangle my Bride, clothing her with guilt, shame, and sleeplessness, but I’ve given her a new robe to put on to cover her shame.
 It is a garment of praise and glory.
 My banner over my Bride is love.”

 “You will be tempted to quit this week, but just finish what I’ve asked you to do, and watch the results of it.
-Like the others, it will feel anti-climactic, but that’s because you see in the natural, not it the Spirit.
+Like the others, it will be anti-climactic, but that’s because you see in the natural, not it the Spirit.
 Already a celebration has begun.
 Trust Me and keep your eyes on Me closely!”

-“This is only a beginning not an end.
+“This is only a beginning, not an end.
 Don’t be afraid of what lies on the other side for My plans for you are great, and your obedience to this is very important.”

 As I clicked the keys on my iPad to record the notes so far for the assignment, my eyes caught these times - 11:10, 11:11, 11:33, 11:44, 11:55 12:00, 12:11.
 All seemed to point to alignment and order.
 I also pulled up a map of Claflin’s campus, but I was super drawn to an area right outside of the campus wall, which looked as if it was on an adjacent campus.